dappradar/nft-sales-adapters/readme.md

 Apply for API key by filling out form [https://forms.gle/QiwW6mKLKHXHTnzNA](https://forms.gle/QiwW6mKLKHXHTnzNA).

-API keys necessary to simplify testing of the adapters and even if we will review untested adapters, process will be a lot faster if developers tests adapters using API key before submitting PR.
+API keys necessary to simplify testing of the adapters and even if we will review untested adapters, process will be a lot faster if developers tests adapters using API key before submitting a pull request.

 ## Contribution